 It can be seen from the output of the above code snippets that the original model takes about 29.5 seconds to generate the output of approximately 26,000 testing images.
 However, the pruned model takes about 27.4 seconds and the quantized model takes 26.3 seconds.
 Also, it can be seen that the accuracy for the pruned and quantized models is similar to the original model.
 There is very little drop in model performance compared to the original model.
 The weights parameter file for the quantized model is 1/4th of the size of the original model, which can be seen in the image below.
 The above-demonstrated numbers are specific to individual hardware and are currently based on CPU.

 NOTE: If a GPU or multiple GPUs are used for training and testing, it will be much faster.

 Here is the model comparison and summary table :

-We have implemented and evaluated pruning and quantization as compression techniques.
+We have implemented and evaluated pruning and quantization as compression techniques in our AI solutions.
 These compression techniques are still being actively researched to make them more optimal.
 However, it is to be noted that the performance of these CNN models is also dependent on the underlying hardware and can affect the performance.
 In applications like self-driving cars, we have to make a trade-off between model performance and model complexity, that is, if the model precision is of utmost importance, we should use the original model without compressing them.
 If the deployment of a model in limited space is necessary, then the compressed model can be used.